Table of Contents

 Accommodation of Sri Lanka tea plantation tour

 The hotels selected in the Sri Lanka tea plantation tour are mostly located in the tea plantations, and they feature characteristics if rich heritage planter bungalows.
 The most hotels are boutique villas with more than 100 years of history and the bungalows exhibit a fine blend of colonial décor and sylvan flooring.
 As you go on a Sri Lanka tea plantation tour, you are able to visit the tea factories and sample what they produce at their factories.
 Usually, the accommodations during the trip will be arranged in small boutique hotels and bungalows that converge with tea plantations.
 The tea plantation bungalows have only a few rooms and can accommodate only a few customers at a time.
-Therefore we should required the well in advance booking in order to confirm the tour.
+Therefore we should require the well in advance booking in order to confirm the tour.

 Transportation during the Sri Lanka tea plantation tour